The Slime Crabwalk To Oblivion Release: 24 January 2025 Submit Coverage MP3 Download

 Social Media Icon

-The only track currently authorized for radio/podcast play is "Crab Walk".
+The only tracks currently authorized for radio/podcast play are "Washout Revenge", "Sludge" "Crab Walk", "Russian Roulette" and "Orange".

 With a fierce running time of 15 minutes and 48 seconds, Crab Walk to Oblivion is a tightly-packed burst of hardcore intensity.
 The album kicks off with "Washout Revenge," a no-holds-barred punk track about societal outcasts seeking revenge, before moving into "Sludge," where heavy, sludge-laden riffs transition into off-kilter rhythms.
 Tracks like "Moving Target" and "Russian Roulette" reflect the band’s deep well of influences, from thrashy metal to old-school hardcore.
 "Moving Target" tackles the rise of right-wing ideologies during the pandemic, calling out hypocrisy, while "Russian Roulette" presents a grim anti-war narrative, imagining the horrors of modern combat.